Regenerative Farming For The Future Generations

 • Cover cropping – This helps reduce soil erosion by protecting the soil’s surface and increasing its inflitration

 • Crop rotation – Planting the same crop in the same field year on year continually draws the same nutrients out of the soil leaving it stripped of any goodness.
-That’s why we rotate our crops including nitrogen fixing crops (for example - fava beans) in our rotation we allow our soil to regain vital nutrients.
+That’s why we rotate our crops including nitrogen fixing crops (for example, fava beans) in our rotation, allowing our soil to regain vital nutrients.

 • Minimal/no tillage – Tilling is the process of over-turning or disturbing the soil in preparation for planting.
-By tilling sparingly or not at all we minimize our carbon emissions
+By tilling sparingly, or not at all, we minimise our carbon emissions

 How to find out more about regenerative agriculture?